iamsachinbagale/Ola-Churn-Classification/README.md

 # Ola-Churn-Classification

 Built an Ensemble model to predict whether a driver will churn based on their attributes.
+Deployed the model on Streamlit.